Amphibian303/Reserve-Rights-Protocol/README.md

 ## Investors
 (add pic)

-Sam Altman
+# Sam Altman:
 Sam is the president of YCombinator, co-founder and chairman at OpenAI and a prominent angel investor.
 He has invested in Airbnb, Stripe, Reddit, Asana and Pinerest to name a few

-Peter Thiel
+# Peter Thiel:
 Peter is a co-founder of PayPal, Palantir Technologies, and Founders Fund.
 He founded and funds the Thiel Foundation, which aims to further breakthrough technologies and improve humanity;s longer-term future

-Coinbase Ventures
+# Coinbase Ventures:
 Coinbase is a digital currency exchange headquartered in San Francisco and originally incubated by YCombinator.
 Coinbase Ventures is an early stage venture fund, focused on investing in blockchain related companies.

-Reserve Rights has a "very long runway of funding, and for many years of runway" says CEO Nevin Freeman
+Funding for The Reserve Rights Protocol has been heavily covered on online media outlets with most of them claiming to be in the tens of millions of dollars.
+The most recent injection of cash the team received was by Pay Pal and Coinbase who combined added another 5 million dollars to the Reserve project in what they called "a developmental-stage seed round" of funding.

+CEO Nevin Freeman has even admitted on one of his YouTube videos that Reserve has "in a very unique position and has access to a very long runway of funding available to them".

 ## The Path to Reserve Rights
 ---